danielkrupinski/GOESP/README.md

 ### Is the ESP visible on recording?
 Nope, but you have to uncheck 'Capture external overlays' option in your recording software.

+### My game crashes with ESP enabled, what should I do?
+Disable `Multicore rendering` in game settings.
+This issue will be resolved soon.

 ## License

 > Copyright (c) 2019 Daniel Krupiński